Axelrod-Python/Axelrod/docs/strategies.rst

    test<http://en.wikipedia.org/wiki/Chi-squared_test>`_ to check if the opponent  is playing randomly.

-*This strategy came sixth in Axelrod's original tournament.*
+*This strategy came 6th in Axelrod's original tournament.*

 Grudger
 ^^^^^^^

 This strategy cooperates until the opponent defects and then defects forever.

-*This strategy came seventh in Axelrod's original tournament.*
+*This strategy came 7th in Axelrod's original tournament.*

 Implementation
 **************